 Master Panel Guide¶

-Learn to control global tempo and create shared parameters across all cards.
+Learn to control global tempo and create shared parameters across all panels.

 What is the Master Panel?¶

-The master panel sits above the four cards and provides controls that affect everything at once:
+The master panel sits above all panels and provides controls that affect everything at once:

 - TEMPO: Controls the speed of all patterns

-- Global Sliders: Variables that any card can reference
+- Global Sliders: Variables that any panel can reference

-Think of the master panel as the conductor - it sets the tempo and overall tone, while each card (musician) plays their own part.
+Think of the master panel as the conductor - it sets the tempo and overall tone, while each panel (musician) plays their own part.

 TEMPO Control¶